diku-dk/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

            scatter z is inc)
      in unflatten n m output

-This is actually a bit more efficient than NumPy, as I'm eliding some expensive filters.
+This is actually a bit more efficient than the original NumPy formulation, as I'm avoiding some expensive filters.
 It sure looks nasty, but how fast is it?
 On my AMD Vega 64 GPU and for a 300x300 array, ``numpy_mandelbrot`` runs in **7846 microseconds**, while ``mandelbrot`` runs in **110 microseconds**.
 That's approaching two orders of magnitude faster!
 This is entirely down to ``mandelbrot`` being able to keep all its intermediate results in registers, and GPUs are *ludicrously* fast when they never have to touch memory.
 In contrast, ``numpy_mandelbrot`` constantly has to shuffle data across the relatively slow memory bus (350GiB/s), not to mention a lot of extra synchronisation because many more discrete GPU kernels are involved.

 In conclusion, higher-order parallelism programming is just as easy as first-order parallel programming, because it is still race-free and